software-mansion/react-native-reanimated/docs/docs/animations.md

 Interruptions also work correctly for animations defined in `useAnimatedStyle` hook.
 When the style is updated and the target value for a given property has changed compared to the last time when the style hook was run, the new animation will launch immediately starting from the current position of the property.

-We believe that the described behavior when it comes to interruptions is desirable in the majority of the usecases, and hence we made it the default.
+We believe that the described behavior, when it comes to interruptions, is desirable in the majority of the usecases, and hence we made it the default.
 In case you'd like to wait with the next animation until the previous one is finished, or in the case you'd like to cancel currently running animation prior to starting a new one, you can still do it using animation callbacks in the former, or [`cancelAnimation`](api/cancelAnimation) method in the latter case.

 To illustrate how interruptions perform in practice, please take a look at the below video, where we run the example presented earlier, but make much more frequent taps on the button in order to trigger value changes before the animation settles: